 This is the most famous place to eat in Grand Canyon National Park.

-El Tovar offers fine dining; it’s more upscale than Bright Angel Lodge, as are the hotel accommodations.
+El Tovar offers fine dining; it’s more upscale than Bright Angel Lodge, and so are the hotel accommodations.

 El Tovar Dining Room and Lounge offers breakfast, lunch, and dinner.
-Fine dining, reservations required for lunch and dinner.
+Reservations are required for lunch and dinner.
 Breakfast is first come, first served.

 Our family enjoyed breakfast here.
-You’ll want to arrive as close to opening as possible to get a table with canyon views.
-We loved our french toast with prickly-pear syrup and Huevos Rancheros.
+You’ll want to arrive as close to the opening as possible to get a table with canyon views.
+We loved our French toast with prickly-pear syrup and Huevos Rancheros.

 2. Fred Harvey Food Truck